 Price: $269.

-My comments about the PL-990 in large apply to the smaller PL-880; however, it does not support an external antenna on MW/LW and no music play or Bluetooth.
-It’s considerably less expensive.
+My comments about the PL-990 in large apply to the smaller and considerably less-expensive PL-880; however, it does not support an external antenna on MW/LW and no music play or Bluetooth.

 XHDATA D-808

-I’ve had mine a couple of years.
+I’ve had my XHDATA D-808 for a couple of years.
 It’s a solid radio with good reception.
 There are just little things that I personally don’t like, but objectively it is a reasonable radio to own.
 I kept putting it on the list and taking it off.
 If you’re reading this, it stayed on.
 I never use it because I have several better radios.
 Here’s why it’s on the list:

 Negatives